 Dennis Hoover - with an exceptionally long tenure at Chapel, Dennis has been a consistent, steady presence for over 30 years.
 No one could ever count the hymns he has led, the musicals he has produced and the special activities.
 Right along with him, his wife Carol has been on the piano bench, providing music for generations.

 Rodney McGee - As a coach at Burnet High School, Rodney’s love for young people impacted Chapel when he became our Youth Minister.
 During his time here Chapel was “the place” for youth to be, with one of the largest youth groups in the area.
 It was here that many of the seeds were planted that would eventually see Rodney as pastor of Hill Country Fellowship in Burnet.

-Glenn Willis - As one of our longest-tenured living members, Glenn has been in these hallways since he was a kid.
-Defining the term “lay-minister,” Glenn and Kim have used their business as a way to fund their ministry.
-As long-time chairman of our Building and Grounds Committee, Glenn worked tirelessly to keep our buildings in top shape.
+Glen Willis - As one of our longest-tenured living members, Glen has been in these hallways since he was a kid.
+Defining the term “lay-minister,” Glen and Kim have used their business as a way to fund their ministry.
+As long-time chairman of our Building and Grounds Committee, Glen worked tirelessly to keep our buildings in top shape.

 Over the years Chapel became known as a place of lifelong friendship/fellowship, fervent prayer, enthusiastic worship and sacrificial mission giving.
 Our church is consistently recognized for high per-capita mission giving.
 We have sent our own people into the mission field, with a notable effort in the Ukraine that involved several of our members.
 Members have also been active in Romania and South Sudan.